It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 We created this gift guide with holidays, birthdays and anniversaries in mind.
 Choose one of the thoughtful gifts below, and that special writer will know just how much you care.

-Studies have shown that coloring reduces anxiety, creates focus and helps people become more mindful.
+Studies have shown that coloring reduces anxiety, creates focus, and helps people become more mindful.
+Plus, it’s a perfect non-writing activity to declutter your writer’s brain.
 No wonder there’s an adult coloring book specifically for writers!

 You can never go wrong with giving a writer a book, especially when the book is about writing.
 After all, most of us are self-proclaimed bookworms, and we’re eager to improve our craft.

-Here are four books every writer should read more than once:
+Here are five books every writer should read more than once:

 - Bird by Bird by Anne Lamott